 Players trade, build and settle to compete for victory points.
 But beware!
 Robbers can give a player the chance to steal a card when a 7 is rolled.
 No two games are alike in Catan.
 This game gives teens an opportunity to learn some basic board game strategy skills.

 - STRATEGY GAME: Trade, build and settle the Island of CATAN in...

 - FUN GAME WITH COUNTLESS REPLAY OPPORTUNITIES: The completely...

 - BUILD AND/OR JOIN A COMMUNITY: Whether you play as a family, a...

 #8.
 Escape Room: The Game

 Can you keep cool under pressure?
 Escape Room: The Game will throw you into a scenario filled with thrills and mystery.
 Included are 3 unique rooms to test your problem-solving skills!

 Escape Room is a cooperative game that’ll have players working together to escape while racing against the clock.
 Find clues, solve puzzles, and work together to find your way out of the room before the 60 minutes are up.

 Included in the Escape Room are, Secret Agent, The Dentist, and Space Station.
-Each uniquely designed with varying difficulty levels, making it a great game for different levels of players.
+Each is uniquely designed with varying difficulty levels, making it a great game for different levels of players.
 Teach teens teamwork skills with this win-together/lose-together game!